gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy got to her feet as quietly as she could and pulled Sindy up beside her.
 Before Maddy could stop her,
-Sindy grabbed hold of one of the levers sticking out of the wall to steady herself.
+Sindy reached out to steady herself against the wall.

+Her hand landed on one of the black glass panels.
-The lever dropped with a loud *clack*.
+It lit up with a loud *ping*.
 Maddy had only a heartbeat to duck and pull Sindy down with her as the tentacle lifted off the ground and struck the wall.
 *Smack!*